NOURR18/heartdiseaseproject/README.md

 	•	histograms.png: Histograms of different features.
 	•	feature_importance.png: A bar chart showing the most important features based on the Decision Tree.
 	•	decision_tree_model.pkl: The saved Decision Tree model used for predictions.

+## Example Inputs

+For user input prediction, enter values as instructed:
+	•Age (normalized 0-1)
+	•Cholesterol (normalized 0-1)
+	•Blood Pressure (normalized 0-1)
+	•max Heart Rate (normalized 0-1)
+	•ST Depression (normalized 0-1)
+	•Exercise-Induced Angina (1: Yes, 0: No)

+ ## Model Evaluation

+The project evaluates the models using metrics like:
+	•Accuracy: The proportion of correct predictions.
+	•Precision: The proportion of positive predictions that are correct.
+	•Recall: The proportion of actual positives correctly predicted.
+	•F1-Score: A balance between precision and recall.
+ ## how to run the project
+ After setting up the environment,you can run the main script (heart.py)